uber/kraken/README.md

 Despite the differences, we re-examine Kraken's protocol from time to time, and if it's feasible, we hope to make it compatible with BitTorrent again.

-## Dragonfly from Alibaba

-Dragonfly cluster has one or a few "supernodes" that coordinates transfer of every 4MB chunk of data in the cluster.
-While the supernode would be able to make optimial decisions, the throughput of the whole cluster is limited by the processing power of one or a few hosts, and the performance would degrade linearly as either blob size or cluster size increases.

-Kraken's tracker only helps orchestrate the connection graph, and leaves negotiation of actual data tranfer to individual peers, so Kraken scales better with large blobs.
-On top of that, Kraken is HA and supports cross cluster replication, both are required for a reliable hybrid cloud setup.

 # Limitations